 For a vegan “egg”, flax seed eggs work perfectly in this recipe to bind the meatball together.
 A flax seed egg is simply made by mixing water & ground flax.

 After all of the ingredients come together, roll your meatballs up (I use a tablespoon measuring spoon to make them all the same size).
-If they crack when you try to roll them, add a little more oil – or water if you are oil-free.
+If they crack when you try to roll them, add oil or chickpea juice (AKA aquafaba).
 If they are too sticky, add some more breadcrumbs.

 Then, simply bake them in the oven and add them your favorite spaghetti dish or make vegan meatball subs!